srobotta/moodle-net-prototype/docker_setup.md

 Once you have installed Docker and nodejs we may start with the setup here to get the containers running and MoodleNet installed.

+### Application and Docker container

+1. Create a new directory in (e.g. the users home directory) where the MoodleNet application is installed and holds the data.
-1. Copy the content from the directory `docker_setup` of this repository onto your machine.
+1. Copy the content of the directory `docker_setup` of this repository onto your machine into that newly created directory.
 1. Change into the directory so that you are at the same level where the `init-letsencrypt.sh` and the `docker-compose.yml` are located.
 1. In the file `ini-letsencrypt.sh` replace *example.org* and *www.example.org* with your